-We were initially appointed as auditor of Glunz & Jensen Holding A/S before 1995, and accordingly, we have to resign as auditor of the company at the general meeting in 2021 at the latest.
-We have been re-appointed annually at the general meeting for a total consecutive period of more than 25 years up to and including the financial year 2019/20.
+We were initially appointed as auditor of Glunz & Jensen Holding A/S before 1995, and accordingly, we have to resign as auditor of the company at the general meeting in 2021.
+We have been re-appointed annually at the general meeting for a total consecutive period of more than 26 years up to and including the financial year 2020/21.